project-kaat/hacknetGTK/multiX/README.md

 This is a remake of "DISPLAY" and "TERMINAL" windows from Hacknet.
 There are three parts to this project.
 Different components have more detailed descriptions in their own directories.

-Run the whole thing with `./run.sh`.
+To run, configure some variables in `./display/multixConfig.py` and run the whole thing with `./run.sh`.

 ## Part 1: The GUI